 Polynesian Cultural Center, a AAA GEM attraction, studies the heritage of the South Seas region.
 Tour the facility on foot or in a canoe, or analyze displays of art, crafts and items related to regional customs and sports.

-Honolulu Museum of Art, a AAA GEM attraction, boasts an Asian collection said to rank among the nation's finest.
+Ask your AAA travel advisor about the Honolulu Museum of Art, a AAA GEM attraction that boasts an Asian collection said to rank among the nation's finest.
 Japanese screens and hanging scrolls, Buddhist and Shinto sculpture, Chinese furniture and porcelain, Korean ceramics and Indian stone sculpture share exhibit space with Italian Renaissance paintings, Mayan and Greek pieces and creations by American and European masters.

 Pull on a pair of floor-friendly booties and take the Grand Tour through Iolani Palace, which focuses on the islands' royal history.
 King Kalākaua's 1882 palace houses crown jewels, feathered cloaks and scores of other lavish appointments.